Klinogicare® Quantum Magnetic Storm

 Mechanisms of deep neuromodulation and regeneration

-High-intensity pulsed magnetic fields can penetrate deep tissues and induce electrical currents that affect neuromuscular activation, microcirculation, and recovery processes.
+High-intensity pulsed magnetic fields can penetrate deep into the tissue and induce electrical currents that influence neuromuscular activation, microcirculation, and recovery processes.

 Quantum Magnetic Storm engineering architecture